jaxonetic-github/resource-organizer-vue/README.md

 ### Demo
-See part of it here.
-[Codepen](https://codepen.io/jaxonetic/pen/ZvVYKp)
+See part of it here as a [Codepen](https://codepen.io/jaxonetic/pen/ZvVYKp)

 ### Project Structure